Flax seed for growing 2025 seed now available, processing, spinning, educating, processing tools, retted straw, scutched fibres, hand hackled stricks

 How to grow textiles

-BBC Country file ( see media page for movie) visits flaxland's new studio in 2018, Sean Fletcher inspects our homegrown, spun and woven Cotswold Linen.
+BBC Country file (see Maritime crafts at sea page) visits flaxland's new studio in 2018, Sean Fletcher inspects our homegrown, spun and woven Cotswold Linen.

 We are making a series of home grown spun and woven artists canvas to commission a number of maritime artists who are making their living around the sea yet have links to an ancestral past.
 In essence artistic snap shots of working life around Britain in the 21c very much in the same way J.M.W.
 Turner and other artists recorded rural and maritime occupations on their tours of the British Isles and Europe.